GeppettoJS/backbone.geppetto/README.md

 Run the current Geppetto Test Specs in your browser [here](http://modeln.github.com/backbone.geppetto/specs/).
 More specs to come!

 ## Version History

+### 0.6
+*Released 2 June 2013*

+* When registering commands on a Context, you can now declare a `commands` object instead of using the `mapCommand` function.
+This is more in line with the "Backbone Way" of preferring configuration over code.
+(Thanks, [@mtsr](https://github.com/ModelN/backbone.geppetto/pull/13))
+* Similar to the above, you can register context event listeners on a View, using the `contextEvents` object.
+(Thanks, [@mtsr](https://github.com/ModelN/backbone.geppetto/pull/13))
+* To facilitate binding an existing context to a sub-view, you can now pass an existing Context instance to `Geppetto.bindContext`, instead of just a Context constructor function.
+(Thanks, [@mtsr](https://github.com/ModelN/backbone.geppetto/pull/13))
+* Added test coverage enforcement to Grunt task using the [grunt-blanket-qunit](https://npmjs.org/package/grunt-blanket-qunit) plugin.
+* Added JSHint config file to allow tweaking the JSHint flags.
+* Updated Travis-CI config to use Grunt instead of custom Phantom script
+* README updates to several sections.

 ### 0.5.1
 *Released 13 May 2013*